-Follow PC Checking this box speeds the stepping by counting the steps, but not updating the Source window after each step.
-If you do not check the Follow PC box, stepping will provide more detail because it will follow the PC for each step, and update the Source window after each step.
+Follow PC If you check the Follow PC box, stepping will provide more detail because it will follow the PC for each step, and update the Source window after each step.
+Leaving this box unchecked speeds the stepping process; the steps will be counted, but the content of the Source window will not be updated until stepping is completed.